 Because a solar PV system like this is connected to the grid, it will also have to shut down in the event of a power outage or blackout.
-This is where battery storage, like Tesla Powerwall or sonnenBatterie, comes in!
+This is where battery storage, like Tesla Powerwall, comes in!

-By combining a properly sized solar panel array, a high-performance inverter, and a system of solar batteries, you will have a system that will provide your home with electricity day and night, even during an outage!
+By combining a properly sized solar panel array, a high-performance inverter, and a battery storage system, you will have a behind-the-meter system that will provide your home with electricity day and night, even during an outage.

-Does Solar Energy Storage Qualify for The 2020 Solar Tax Credit?
+Does Solar Energy Storage Qualify for the Solar Tax Credit?

-Homeowners and businesses may be eligible for the Federal Investment Tax Credit on their solar PV systems, worth up to 26% in 2020 by meeting certain criteria like owning your system and not leasing.
+Homeowners and businesses may be eligible for the Federal Investment Tax Credit on their solar PV systems, worth up to 26% in 2021 by meeting certain criteria like owning your system and not leasing.
 So do solar batteries also qualify for the tax credit as well?
-The answer is YES but with one main condition.
+The answer is YES— but with one main condition.